Understanding the incidence rate or predicted incidence rate of a potential survey is important as it impacts feasibility, fielding time, and cost.

 Read more about Premium Profiling.

-- Run an IR test survey: You can run a short survey that uses the exact screening questions you plan to use as regular survey questions.
-Then launch to the general population; 100-200 respondents is usually sufficient.
-Then you can filter the results to narrow down who would qualify for your survey to determine the incidence.
-Please reach out to our Customer Engagement team for help with launching an IR test survey.
+- Run an IR test survey — use your exact screening questions as regular survey questions, launch to the general population (100–200 respondents is typically sufficient), then filter results to determine what percentage would qualify.
+Contact our Customer Engagement team for help launching an IR test survey.

 aytm's Predictive Sample Complexity Meter

-Once a survey is complete, the Incidence Rate can be found in the Dashboard of your account.
+Once a survey is complete, the Incidence Rate can be found in your dashboard.

 - Select the gear icon to the right of the desired survey.
-At the top of the dropdown menu, you’ll see a summary of key metrics for the completed survey
+A summary of key metrics for the completed survey will appear at the top of the dropdown.

-- Look for the IR label—this indicates the Incidence Rate of your survey.
+- Look for the IR label — this is the Incidence Rate of your survey.

 - Responses